feature-engine/feature_engine/docs/user_guide/encoding/DecisionTreeEncoder.rst

 relationships between the categorical variables and the target.

 Let's look at an example using the Titanic Dataset.

+First, let's load the data and separate it into train and test:

 .. code:: python